ElioenaiFerrari/guardian/README.md

 ```

 The `POST /api/v1/tokens` route will generate a token with the `claims defined in the body` sent (JSON).
 And the `GET /api/v1/tokens` route will only act as a validator for us to test our tokens.
-The token is encrypted with a `private ed2559 key` and decrypted with the `public key of that same key`.
+The token is signed with a `private ed2559 key` and validated with the `public key of that same key`.

 ```go
 // cmd/guardian/main.go